 Ultrasonography enables the examiner to visualize structures both within and behind the eye.
 This is particularly important in ocular conditions that make ophthalmoscopic examination difficult and in cases where there is pathology behind the eye.

 Electroretinography allows one to measure the electrical activity within the retina and thereby assess it’s functional integrity.
 This procedure is performed on all our cataract patients to ensure normal retinal function before cataract surgery.

-The Johannesburg Animal Eye Hospital is fortunate to be able to use the resources of a specialised radiography and imaging practice at a local medical hospital for all our magnetic resonance imaging (MRI).
+The Johannesburg Animal Eye Hospital makes use of a nearby facility for all our magnetic resonance imaging (MRI).
 This form of advanced imaging allows us to investigate problems such as tumours found behind the eyeball and within the brain.

 South African Veterinary Association (SAVA) Eye Certification Scheme

 We are affiliated to the SAVA eye certification scheme.
 It is highly recommended that animals used for breeding be examined for hereditary eye diseases.
 Such tests assist in reducing the incidence of hereditary conditions which could lead to visual problems.

 Horses and game animals

 For the examination and admission of horses in Gauteng we make use of a number of equine practices in the Kyalami / Midrand area.
 All general anaesthetic procedures performed at these facilities are under the strict supervision of equine veterinarians.
 Equine consultations and surgical admissions are also done at our branch clinic at the Faculty of Veterinary Science, Onderstepoort, near Pretoria.
 We are also frequently called upon to do private equine and game consultations.
 For the Western Cape region, we have similar arrangements with selected equine hospitals.